newbisebi/Tweet_collection/README.md

 No space, no comma.

 ### Search keywords
-In the file keywords.txt, indicate words or hashtags you want to search for in Twitter.
+In the file keywords.txt, indicate words or hashtags you want to search in Twitter.
 All keywords on the same line, separated by comma

 ### Search parameters
 the following options can be passed :
 -o (--older) :  if argument passed, search for tweets older than those already stored in Database.
-Otherwise, the program get tweets more recent.
+Otherwise, the program gets the latest tweets.

 ##To do